cmlkartchner/cmlkartchner/README.md

 ## About me
 Hello!
 My name is Clara Li Kartchner and I am a student game developer at Brigham Young University studying Computer Science with an emphasis in Animation.
 I have always loved video games and the power they have to connect people across language, geography, and culture, and strive to create similarly transcendent experiences.
-Currently, I am working on BYU's Center for Animation's 2025 video game capstone as a producer and game programmer in Unreal Engine 5. <!--TODO: add an ending sentence about skills or passions idk get feedback-->
+I've done research at BYU's Human Centered Machine Intelligence (HCMI) Lab for 2 years studying swarm behavior simulation and have presented at student research conferences in 2023 and 2024.
+Currently, I am working on BYU's Center for Animation's 2025 video game capstone as a producer and game programmer using Unreal Engine 5.
+I am excited to keep learning and creating new experiences for people to enjoy! <!--TODO: add an ending sentence about skills or passions idk get feedback-->

 ## My Github Projects
 ### fission_fusion_v2